maxmcd/gRPSQLite/README.md

 _Because the first page of the DB is accessed so aggressively, it's always cached in memory on the RW instance._

+The cache currently uses a file per page.
+While this is less than ideal performance wise, it makes LRU-style caching simpler.
+The first page is always skipped, as it's always held in memory.

 You may also configure "blind local reads", which will forces reads to run fully locally if the data is cached.
 This choose performance at the expense of not guaranteeing a held lease, and possibly reading stale data.

 ## Tips for Writing a gRPC server